kevansevans/HxDoom/Readme.md

 # HxDoom readme

 # What is HxDoom?
 Haxe Doom is a Haxe library adaption of id Software's Doom, or more specifically, "id Tech 1".
-While primarily being used as the back end of a game engine (To play Doom of course), it's primary function is to serve as a library/haxelib that Doom related tools and engines can be built on top of.
+While currently being used as the back end of a game engine (To play Doom of course), it's primary function is to serve as a library/haxelib that Doom related tools and engines can be built on top of.
 Development of HxDoom must adhere to the singular core rule:

 * **Wherever Haxe can deploy, HxDoom must do the same!**